aws/s2n-tls/docs/usage-guide/topics/ch04-connection.md

 # TLS Connections

-A TLS connection is a secure and encrypted channel established between two communicating peers.
-A TLS connection is used to send and receive data, perform TLS handshake negotiations, send alert messages, and etc. Read [TLS Connections](./ch04-connection.md) for information about connections, and [Sending and Receiving](./ch07-io.md) for io interactions.
-TLS connections are configured by TLS configs, which contains a collection of TLS settings.
-TLS configs apply rules on TLS connections by defining connection specs, such as supported certificate authorities.
-Read [Configuring the Connection](./ch05-config.md) for information about TLS connection and config interactions.
+In general, s2n-tls works by operating on `s2n_connection` structs.
+A user should first create a connection by calling `s2n_connection_new()`.
+Then a [TLS handshake can be performed](./ch07-io.md#performing-the-tls-handshake) on the connection.
+Finally, the connection can be used to [send and receive encrypted data](./ch07-io.md#application-data).
+An `s2n_config` struct can be associated with a connection to provide [configuration outside of the default](./ch05-config.md).

-Users will need to create a `s2n_connection` struct to store all of the state necessary for a TLS connection.
-One `s2n_connection` must be created for each TCP stream.
-Call `s2n_connection_new()` to create a new server or client connection.
-Call `s2n_connection_free()` to free the memory allocated for this struct when no longer needed.
+Call `s2n_connection_free()` to free the memory allocated for connection when no longer needed.

 ## Connection Memory